namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

  (requote from  Cal on email [10](#references)  ), Cal quotes a known line from a michael polanyi book,  The Tacit Dimension,

 > “I shall reconsider human knowledge by starting from the fact that we can know more than we can tell."

+My coworker summarized this brilliantly also as, *"planning is planning and working is working."* This also reminds me of the handy "driver" analogy I heard in this interview<sup>[11,12](#references)</sup>   between Barbara Oakley and Daphne Gray Grant, about her advice on how writing is like driving a car and between your writer and editor, only one can drive the car at a time, otherwise it gets messy.
+And I realize similarly, Planning and working are also similarly very different and it's almost like attempting to plan in the level of detail recommended in my first experience of PI Planning felt like attempting to mix these two.
+You simply can't achieve that level of detail while you are planning and if you try, well you might  as well have spent that time working.

 The answer I usually get is the Eisenhower quote about about how,
 > "plans are worthless, but planning is everything"